TheoW03/TheoW03/README.md

 I have a strong passion for building software.

-my preferred languages are Java, C++, C#, and possibly a functional langauge
+my preferred languages are Java, C++, C#,...

-and my projects revolve around Computer graphics, Computer architecture, and compiler design.
+and my projects revolve around Computer graphics and compilers

 I also enjoy gaming anime and being a furry >:3